derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 There are many  applications where the virtual model would be very useful.
 One

-such application would deﬁnitely be in simulating the ﬂuid ﬂow in the room and exchange between
+such application would deﬁnitely be in simulating the air (fluid) ﬂow in the room and exchange between

-people and analysing the FSI (velocity changes) in order to understand the air quality of the room.
+people and analysing the FSI (velocity changes) in order to understand the air quality of the room (or in other words when the CO2 levels reach dangerous (threshold) levels.

 Another application would be placing raspberries in diﬀerent areas of the room and analysing